 AI vs. Doctors: Why the Knowledge Era is Dead

 Arjun: Sir, I’m quitting.
-I am done.
+I’m done.

 Professor: Quitting?
-You are a final-year resident.
-You are three months away from freedom.
+You’re a final-year resident.
+Three months from freedom.
 Sit down.
 Take this.

 Arjun: Exactly!
 So I should leave.
 I’ll go into… I don’t know.
 Agriculture?